 With the freebie plan, you’ll also receive 1 TB of free OneDrive online storage.
 If you’re new to the Microsoft Suite, they offer training tutorials to get you started.

-11. Gain access to free 3-D design software with Autodesk.
+6. Gain access to free 3-D design software with Autodesk.

 If you’re a college student studying engineering or architecture, or you simply want to get into 3-D design, you can get over 50 different types of software downloads for free through Autodesk for a year.

 These programs would normally cost you thousands of dollars per year, but thanks to one of the best college student discounts, you can get these for free.
-Autodesk works for Mac, Google Cloud, Linux, and Windows platforms.
+Autodesk works for MAC, Google Cloud, Linux, and Windows platforms.

 You’ll need to be a student or educator in order to register.
 Autodesk will verify your student status when you make an account by asking you several questions.
 There’s also the option to renew as long as you stay eligible.

-Shopping Discounts for College Students
+Free Coupons for College Students

 Someone looking at the adidas page on the Unidays website

-12. Sign up for Unidays for the best college student discounts at retailers.
+7. Sign up for Unidays for the best college student discounts at retailers.

-Unidays is a website and verification platform that assembles a ton of the best college student discounts in one place.
+Unidays is a free verification platform that assembles a ton of the best college student discounts in one place.
 To get verified through Unidays, all you need to do is upload proof of your admission to the site, and you can get discounts on dozens of stores.
 Here are some of their best offers:

 • Adidas: 30% off all online orders